-What, exactly, is a crumpet?
+What, exactly, is an English crumpet?
 We were wondering the same thing.
 As with English muffins, they contain nooks and crannies galore which serve perhaps no more noble purpose than to catch a puddle of butter.
 Unlike English muffins, crumpets have craggy parts on only one side and the bread beneath the buttery crags is ever so slightly sweet and inexplicably chewy yet airy.
-Actually, as with most things in life, it’s something that’s best experienced.
+Actually, as with most things in life, it’s something that’s best experienced rather than read about.
 So go on.
 Try ’em.–Renee Schettler Rossi

 - 2 teaspoons granulated sugar